jsbots/AutoFish/README.md

 ### Hints and Issues

 - Avoid aggro mobs (with red names) in the Fishing Zone, if you use red color.
+Or turn them off in the settings (Interface -> Names -> NPC Names -> None)
-- If the bot misses too much or confuses your fishpole for a bobber, fish in 1st person view.
+- If the bot can't find the bobber, try from the 1st person view.
+- If the bot doesn't react to animation, try from the 3rd person view.
 - The bot works only with default UI: no UI scaling, no UI addons and so on.
+(Especially ElvUI)
 - If the bot doesn't cast, though key is correct, launch it as admin.
 - The bot works only on a primary monitor.
 - Different camera directions can affect the brightness, size, and visibility of the bobber.